 Recommended psychology electives can be a course in personality theory, psychology of adjustment or social psychology for example.

 A grade of “C” or better is required in each course.
 Courses taken on a pass/fail basis are subject to approval for psychology credit.
 Psychology prerequisites must be completed before entry into the M.A. program.

 To apply, please submit the following for consideration:

 Official transcripts from all colleges and universities attended

 Typed three page personal statement of professional and educational goals and intentions.

-4. All applicants must have an interview with the Director of Admissions.
+All applicants must have an interview with a member of the Admissions staff.
 Due to the applied and holistic nature of the program, the applicant’s presentation of self, including communication and reflective skills in the admissions interview, are critical factors in the determination of acceptance.

 Note: Many Master’s degree students choose a certificate specialty program.
 If you are interested in any of these programs please contact the Director of Admissions.
 You can apply to to a program either before or after you begin classes at Southwestern College.
 To read more about the specialty certificate programs visit our Certificate Programs page.